GambleAware NSW – Talking To Young People About Gambling

 Ask them what kind of conversations they have with their friends about sports betting.
 Do they discuss the odds of one team beating another?
 Do they bet amongst themselves?

-Make sure your child knows there’s a lot to love about sport, and you don’t need to have a bet, or know the odds, to make it exciting.
+Make sure your child knows there’s a lot to love about sport, and they don’t need to have a bet, or know the odds, to make it exciting.

 Have a conversation about what influences attitudes to gambling.
 Say, the fine line between gaming and gambling.
-How does gambling show up in the video games your child plays, and how has technology made it easier to gamble?
+How does gambling show up in the video games they play, and how has technology made it easier to gamble?

 Find ways to demonstrate how gambling is risky and can cause harm.
 Start with the immediate consequences.
-Your child may relate to suddenly not having spending money to buy the things they want or do things with their friends.
+Your child may relate to not having spending money to buy the things they want.
 Or they might know friends that got carried away with loot boxes and lost their own or someone else’s money.

 Gambling can get out of hand.
 Your child may have already learnt about drugs and alcohol at school.
 You can explain that like drugs and alcohol, gambling can be addictive.

-You may also want to discuss some early signs of a child or a young person has an issue with gambling.
+You may also want to discuss some early signs that a child, or a young person has an issue with gambling.

 Share